 - Single-purpose reverse mortgages - are the least expensive option.
 It's offered by state & local government agencies and non-profit organizations.
 The downside is that the loan may only be used for one purpose.
 This purpose must be specified by the lender.
 Homeowners with low or moderate income are qualified to take these loans.

 - Proprietary reverse mortgages - are private loans by the companies that develop the house property.
-The more high-valued your home is, the bigger the loan advance you get from a proprietary reverse mortgages.
+The more high-valued your home is, the bigger the loan advance you get from a proprietary reverse mortgage.

 Among the three the HECM is the most popularly chosen type of reverse mortgages.
 But do keep in mind that you are required to seek a loan counselor to discuss your reverse mortgage options.
-It's also good to have a financial advisor for reverse mortgage.
+It's also good to have a financial advisor for a reverse mortgage.

 Pros of Reverse Mortgages